 - The World map dashboard tile isn’t suited for (and therefore doesn’t support) remote-environment scenarios.

 We’re always looking to improve.
 Our next objective is to respect the user permissions of dashboard consumers across environment boundaries.
 We’re looking forward to your feedback on how remote-environment dashboards can be deployed and provide value in your monitoring own scenarios.
-Please share your questions and feedback with us at Dynatrace Answers.
+Please share your questions and feedback with us at Dynatrace Community.